Portfolio

 CNNs and transfer learning for image classification tasks based on chest X-rays

-I applied convolutional neural networks (CNNs) to classify chest X-ray images using both 224×224 and 64×64 pixel inputs, aiming to explore whether lightweight models can still retain sufficient diagnostic power for image-based classification tasks.
-Beyond training a basic CNN from scratch, transfer learning was employed by leveraging pretrained convolutional backbones such as ResNet, to assess whether pretrained models can further enhance classification performance when applied to chest X-ray images.
+I applied convolutional neural networks (CNNs) to classify chest X-ray images using both 224×224 and 64×64 pixel inputs, aiming to explore whether lightweight models can retain sufficient diagnostic power for image-based classification tasks.
+In addition to training a baseline CNN from scratch, I employed transfer learning with pretrained convolutional backbones such as ResNet to evaluate whether pretrained models could further enhance classification performance on chest X-ray images.

 Healthy